Dashboard / -

 State distribution

-The reference-safety summary below the hero panel shows how the current public sample is distributed across Ready, Review Recommended, and Not Standalone, with Context Required shown as an additional handling tag when present.
+The reference-safety summary below the hero panel shows how the current public sample is distributed across all four handling statuses: Ready, Context Required, Review Recommended, and Not Standalone.
+Each status maps to a concrete next action.

 Status indicators